Mariveles: History

+Colonial era history

 Incorporated to the Kingdom of the Spains and the Indies by a Franciscan friar in 1578, Mariveles was called the town of Camaya and was part of the Corregimiento of Mariveles, including Bagac and Morong, Corregidor and Maragondon, Cavite.
 The name Mariveles comes from "Maria Velez", a Mexican nun who eloped with a monk back in the 1600s.
 With its natural cove, the port was used by ships from China and Spain to resupply.

 The Superior Decree of July 1754 declared Mariveles' independence from Pampanga.

 In the 19th century, the Americans established the first quarantine station in the old Spanish Leprosarium Hospital (now known as the Mariveles Mental Wellness and General Hospital).
+The 1818 Spanish census showed there to be 1,522 native families and 3 Spanish-Filipino families.

+A two-room school building made of wood and nipa was constructed beside the municipal hall on Zamora Street during the 1908–1909 administration of Mayor Esteban Gonzales.
+The school initially accommodated pupils in the first and second grades.

+World War II

 Mariveles Bay was the site of Mariveles Naval Section Base, completed for the United States Asiatic Fleet on 22 July 1941, and was surrendered to the Imperial Japanese Army on 9 April 1942.
 The Mariveles Airfield, a 3800 ft dirt runway at the Section Base, was the starting point of the Bataan Death March.

+During the Marcos dictatorship

-Today the Freeport Area of Bataan (FAB), has made the port of trading zone, and industry to the municipality.
-Agriculture is also a large part of the port export.
+Just as the Philippines faced economic and political instability during the runup to the 1969 Philippine presidential election and the subsequent second term of the presidency of Ferdinand Marcos, it was revealed that two communities - Barrio NASSCO and Barrio Camaya - where the workers of the National Shipyard and Steel Corporation lived would be torn down for conversion into the new Mariveles Free Trade Zone in 1969 (also establishing the Philippine Economic Zone Authority (PEZA), compelling the relocation of the residents who in turn launched protests until the MFTZ became BEPZ in 1972.
+BEPZ has made the port a trading zone, and brought industry to the municipality.
+Agriculture is a large part of the port export.

+With only a year left in his last constitutionally allowed term as president, Ferdinand Marcos placed the Philippines under Martial Law in September 1972 and thus retained the position for fourteen more years.
+This martial law era became known for human rights abuses, particularly targeting political opponents, student activists, journalists, religious workers, farmers, and others who fought against the Marcos dictatorship.
+This included activists who fought the relocation of the communities in Barrio NASSCO and Barrio Camaya.
+One of the most prominent of these activists was Evelyn Pacheco-Mangulabnan, a Mariveles native who would later be honored at the Philippines' Bantayog ng mga Bayani for her role in resisting Marcos' authoritarian regime.